leoloso/PoP-API-WP/README.md

 2. Enable pretty permalinks for the API through the `.htaccess` file

-Instead of adding dependency `"getpop/api-endpoints-for-wp"`, you can add pretty permalinks for the API endpoints (such as `/api/graphql`) by adding the following code in the `.htaccess` file (before the WordPress rewrite code, which starts with `# BEGIN WordPress`):
+Instead of adding dependency `"getpop/api-endpoints-for-wp"` and having to flush the permalinks, you can add pretty permalinks for the API endpoints (such as `/api/graphql`) by adding the following code in the `.htaccess` file (before the WordPress rewrite code, which starts with `# BEGIN WordPress`):

 ```apache
 # Pretty permalinks for API